RetiaLLC/DamnVulnerableNug/README.md

 This vulnerable web application is designed to let beginners try two steps to solve the lab:
 * Brute-forcing valid usernames
-* Brute forcing a user's password
+* Brute forcing a valid account password

 This is designed to run on an S2 Wi-Fi Nugget, but it will run on any ESP32s2 board.
 The Nugget will just react to POST requests with an animated face expressing anger on failed credentials and joy when you win.

+Get a Wi-Fi Nugget here: https://retia.io/products/wi-fi-nugget-s2-nugget-esp32s2

 <h1>To install:</h1>